Kyle Sokol

 Kyle Sokol (born October 31, 1974) is an American bassist and skateboarder.
-He is currently with Nasty Savage, Astronomica, Nocturnus A.D., and Apeiron Bound.
-Kyle has also played with Disareyen, Mercy McCoy, Trace of Day, Sectioned, Rude Squad, King of Denmark, Noble Jones, Philistines, Leadfoot, and Hell on Earth.
+He is currently with Nasty Savage, Medieval Steel, Astronomica, Nocturnus A.D., Argus, and Rude Squad.
+Kyle has also played with Disareyen, Mercy McCoy, Trace of Day, Sectioned, King of Denmark, Noble Jones, and Hell on Earth.

 He contributed to the long running Rivot Rag Tampa Bay metal music magazine/publication with a bass guitar column entitled "The Low End" for several years.
 He is one of the few bass players in metal that uses extensively the slap & pop playing technique, along with two-handed tapping.
 He was chosen by Kelly Shaefer of the Band Atheist to play while Kelly was in Neurotica and about to tour on Ozzfest.
 Kyle contributed to Kelly Shaefer's latest album "Outside the Spiral" from the band Till The Dirt on Nuclear Blast Records with a bass track for one of the songs alongside Steve Di Giorgio.